THURSDAY, JULY 7, 2016

 What if you have two separate deductibles on your homeowners insurance policy, like one for wind & hail and one for everything else?
 Then you'll want to read our article- Why Does My Ohio homeowners insurance policy have two deductibles?

 Deductibles can be complicated!
 But it’s important to know what you have and have that amount available in your emergency savings in case of a major claim.
-If you’re unsure how to read your policy or have further questions about Bellefontaine, Ohio homeowners insurance deductible options, give us a call at (937) 592-4871 and we’ll be happy to help!
-You can contact us via our website as well, or if you want to get the conversation going right away, you can send us a homeowners insurance quote request.
+If you’re unsure how to read your policy or have further questions about Ohio homeowners insurance deductible options, give us a call at (937) 592-4871 and we’ll be happy to help!
+You can also send us a homeowners insurance quote request immediately.

 NOTICE: This blog and website are made available by the publisher for educational and informational purposes only.